Absorbing Complexity

 Internalizing customer complexity is not the norm for companies optimized for their core competencies, and outsourcing the rest.
 Industrial-era thinking pushes against internal complexity.
 In many mature industries, customers are confused by market complexities, distributors, influencers, and channels.
 Today, in the information era, customers won’t tolerate such complexities.
 The onus of providing simple customer experiences is on each competitor.
 Market leaders will rise to the occasion, reverse the trend of pushing complexity to the customer, and invest in better customer experiences.

 Simplicity wins.
 Amazon investors showed a lot of patience and confidence in its leadership, but it’s clearly paying off.
-In the 4th quarter of 2017, Amazon made more money than in the previous 14 years.
+In the 4th quarter of 2017, Amazon made more money than in the previous 14 years

 Forward-looking leaders will recognize the value of simplicity and the importance of absorbing customer complexity.
-It’s hard work below the waterline, but will win the long game.
+It’s hard work below the waterline, but we will win the long game.